B-UMMI/chewBBACA/README.md

 ----------
 ## FAQ

-### Q: Which is the fastest way to run?
-A: Check step 1

 ### Q: Step 2 is taking hours, will it ever end?
 A: Depending on the variability of the strains used to create the schema and the number of CPUs you have selected, the computing time used will vary.
 The more variable the strains, the more BLAST